paulehh/dipas_docker/README.md

 ## 🚀 Quick Start Guide

-> **Prerequisites:** Make sure Docker and Docker Compose are installed on your system.
+> **Prerequisites:** Make sure Docker and Docker Compose are installed on your system (git optional).

 ### 📂 Step 1: Clone the Repository
-Clone this repository to your host machine:
+Clone (or download) this repository to your host machine:
 ```bash
 git clone https://github.com/matlendzi/dipas_docker.git
 ```